 Capital assets include easements and environmental mitigation parcels, toll and violation collection equipment, transponders, toll booths, buildings, changeable message signs, vehicles, furniture, and construction in progress.
+Right-of-way acquisitions, grading, or improvements include easements and environmental mitigation parcels.
+Furniture and equipment include transponders, toll and violations collection equipment, tollbooths and buildings, changeable message signs, vehicles, and leasehold improvements.
 Capital assets are defined by the agency as assets with an initial, individual cost of more than five thousand dollars, with the exception of transponders, which are valued in total, and an estimated useful life in excess of one year.
 Such assets are recorded at cost.